8 Smart Instagram Bio Hacks You Probably Didn’t Know

 3. Change Instagram bio fonts

-As a whole, the Instagram platform has one default Instagram font.
+As a whole, the Instagram platform has one default Instagram font for Instagram users.
 That doesn’t mean you can’t use different fonts in your bio.
 You just have to put in a little extra work.
 To change your Instagram bio font:

 - Choose the special font you want to write your bio in.